-When would the soothing sounds of a waterfall cause alarm?
-When you hear cascading water running from the second floor to the ground level of your home.
+AMI water meters help during those moments when the soothing sounds of a waterfall come cascading from the second floor to the ground level of your home.
 That’s what one couple discovered upon returning to their residence.
 They were only gone for four hours, but devastating damage awaited them, including hundreds of gallons of unwanted and wasted water.

 In 2012, the City of Madison (Wisconsin) Water Utility upgraded to AMI technology.
 Previously, technicians read every meter, and the utility sent out invoices every six months.
 The mechanical system became obsolete, and it was difficult to obtain parts.
 Now, with smart water meters, customers receive a monthly bill that encourages them to track their monthly, daily and even hourly water usage online.

 The AMI system cost about $14 million.
 The utility predicts a six-year payback for installation of about 64,000 metering systems.

 René Puzach, one of three field service analysts for the utility, reviews usage data for a third of the city.
 As part of her job, she watches for drastic changes in water usage.
 For example, she spotted a spike at a commercial building that was half vacant.
 The owner inspected the building and discovered a basement filled with water from a 1,200-gallon leak.

 René Puzach, field service analyst, reviews data provided by the AMI Infrastructure water meter system.
 She looks for unusual water usage that could indicate problems.
 (Blaize Communications photo by Harold Blaize)